n9Mtq4/NOAA-GOES-Image-Scraper/README.md

                                  (run --resolutions for list of
                                  resolutions) (339x339)
-    --resolutions                prints a list of resolutions
+    --resolutions                prints a list of resolutions -s,--satellite <arg>            the satellite (run --satellites for list of satellites) (GOES16)
+    --satellites                 prints a list of satellites
     --sleeptime <arg>            the time (ms) between downloading images (7200000)
  -t,--type <arg>                 the type of image (run --types for list